Is it just too expensive on Mallorca?

-Jackie Smith, a retired teacher who divides her time between the UK and Cala Fornells, feels those in the hospitality business are particularly guilty of pushing up prices.
+Jackie Smith, a retired teacher who divides her time between the UK and Palma, feels those in the hospitality business are particularly guilty of pushing up prices.

 “Last year I went to one of my favourite beach restaurants and was surprised to see how much prices had gone up.
 When I asked the owner, he told me that he’d had such a bad season the year before, he needed to increase his menu costs.
 This seems like a very short term solution to me.
 He will be closing down soon because no one can afford to eat there!”

 Another expense can be a visit to the tourist attractions, where prices can be way over the top with no alternatives available.
 Take Sa Calobra for example, once you have made your way down to the bay, which is of course a beautiful place and well worthwhile, there is only one restaurant there and of course because of its capture audience situation prices for food and drinks tend to be well above average.
-So if you are planning a daytrip we recommend taking your own picnic to save yourself some money.
+So if you are planning a day-trip we recommend taking your own picnic to save yourself some money.
+The same goes for the airport – restaurant prices are incredible high for average or below average quality so be prepared and bring a snack particularly if travelling with children.

-A recent study showed that house prices in the Balearics continue to soar, rising about 17 percent last year.
-They were the fourth highest in Spain in the last quarter of 2004, after Madrid, the Basque Country and Catalonia.
+A recent study showed that house prices in the Balearics continue to soar.
+They were the fourth highest in Spain in the last quarter, after Madrid, the Basque Country and Catalonia.
 Furthermore, a global house index report in The Economist magazine placed the Balearics third worldwide behind Hong Kong and South Africa for house price increases.
 Another study from El Mundo put the average price of a home in Spain at 8.1 times the GDP per capita, well out of reach of a large sector of the population, especially the average Mallorcan.
 But the island’s estate agents argue that property is expensive because Mallorca is a very desirable destination so prices come at a premium.

 What got the vote?